• Skip to primary navigation

 Make incredibly juicy wings with the perfect char in your oven!
 These Broiled Chicken Wings are coated in a simple citrus marinade and baked under a hot broiler to achieve a smokey, charred flavor - and they take less than 20 minutes!

-Check out my Air Fryer BBQ Chicken Drumsticks and my Buffalo Chicken Bites for more delicious chicken recipes!
+Check out my Air Fryer BBQ Chicken and my Spicy Chicken Bites for more delicious chicken recipes!

 Making chicken wings from scratch is a great way to enjoy restaurant-quality wings for a fraction of the cost.
 With the help of your oven broiler, you can make homemade wings that capture the essence of grilled chicken wings.